polterguy/phosphorusfive/plugins/p5.web/README.md

   onclick
     p5.types.date.now
     p5.web.widgets.property.set:my-widget
-      innerValue:x:/../*/p5.types.date.now?value.string
+      innerValue:x:/@p5.types.date.now?value.string
 ```

-The above p5.lambda, will create an H3 HTML element, having the value of "Click me!", which when clicked, will change its value to the date and time
+The above lambda, will create an H3 HTML element, having the value of "Click me!", which when clicked, will change its value to the server's date and time.
-at the server.
-The "onclick" callback to the server, is of course wrapped in an Ajax HTTP request automatically for you.
+The *[onclick]* callback to the server, is of course wrapped in an Ajax HTTP request automatically for you.
 Allowing you to focus on
-your domain problems, and not on the Ajax details.
+your domain problems, and not on the Ajax internals.

 There exists three basic Active Events for creating such mentioned Ajax widgets in P5.
 They are for the most parts almost identical, except for
-some small details which sets them apart.
+some minor details which sets them apart.

 ### The common arguments to all create widget events

-These arguments are common to all create widgets events, meaning *[p5.web.widgets.create-literal]*, *[p5.web.widgets.create-container]* and *[p5.web.widgets.create-void]*.
+These arguments are common to all create widgets events, meaning *[create-literal-widget]*, *[create-container-widget]*
+and *[create-void-widget]*.
+Notice, if you use the generic *[create-widget]* event, your widget type will be automatically figured out, according to
+whether or not you supply an *[innerValue]*, *[widgets]* collection, or neither.

-The most important "argument" is the value of your create widget invocation node.
-This should be a string, if defined, and becomes the ID of your
+The most important argument is the value of your create widget invocation node.
+This argument becomes the ID of your
-widget.
-Both on the client side, if you wish to access your widget using JavaScript, and on the server-side if you wish to de-reference your widget
+widget, and how you will reference it, both on the server through Hyperlambda, and on the client through JavaScript.
-from your server.
-This "argument" is optional, and if you do not supply it, then an "automatically generated ID" will be assigned your widget.
+The ID argument is optional, and if you do not supply it, then an automatically generated ID will be assigned your widget.

 * [parent] - Defines the parent widget for your widget.
 Mutually exclusive with [after] and [before]
 * [position] - Defines the position in the parent list of widgets, only applicable if you define [parent]
-* [before] - An ID to a widget from where your widget should appear "before of".
+* [before] - An ID to a widget from where your widget should be injected before.
 Mutually exclusive with [parent], [after] and [position]
-* [after] - An ID to a widget from where your widget should appear "after".
+* [after] - An ID to a widget from where your widget should be injected after.
 Mutually exclusive with [parent], [before] and [position]

-Notice, you can only declare one of *[parent]*, *[before]* or *[after]*.
-Only if you declare a *[parent]*, you can declare a *[position]*.
+Notice, you can only declare one of *[parent]*, *[before]* or *[after]*, and only if you declare a *[parent]*, you can declare a *[position]*.
 By cleverly using the above arguments, you can insert your Ajax widgets, exactly where you wish in your page's DOM structure.

-In addition to the positional arguments, all widgets also _optionally_ takes some other common arguments.
+In addition to the positional arguments, all widgets also optionally takes some other common arguments.
 These are listed below.

 * [visible] - Boolean, defines if the widget is initially rendered as visible or invisible
 * [element] - Defines which HTML element to render your widget with